poov9797/Devops-E2E-GoWebApp/README.md

 # Go Web Application

-This is a simple website written in Golang.
+This is a simple website written in Golang by Abishek Verramalla(`https://www.linkedin.com/in/abhishek-veeramalla/?originalSubdomain=in`).
 It uses the `net/http` package to serve HTTP requests.

 ## Running the server